nostack-dev/minitemplate/README.md

 </html>
 ```

+## Custom Theming

+The project now includes a **Theme Controller** (`themecontrollerComponent.html`) that allows users to change the theme dynamically via a dropdown.
+Themes like "light," "dark," "cupcake," "cyberpunk," and many more are available.
+To update the theme:

+1. Use the `themecontrollerComponent` integrated into the header.
+2. The selected theme will be applied immediately to the page by updating the `data-theme` attribute.

+The available themes include but are not limited to:

+- light
+- dark
+- cupcake
+- bumblebee
+- emerald
+- corporate
+- synthwave
+- retro
+- cyberpunk
+- valentine
+- aqua
+- lofi
+- pastel
+- fantasy
+- wireframe
+- black
+- luxury
+- dracula
+- cmyk
+- autumn
+- acid
+- lemonade
+- night
+- coffee
+- winter
+- dim
+- nord
+- sunset

 ## Conclusion

 MiniTemplate is designed for developers who want to streamline their web development process by utilizing modular, reusable components.
 By following the structure and usage guidelines provided, you can efficiently create and manage your web applications with ease.